Satanic Verses controversy: 2022 attempt

 On August 12, 2022 at around 10:47 a.m.
 EDT, a man stabbed Salman Rushdie as he was about to give a public lecture on the US as safe haven for exiled writers at the Chautauqua Institution in Chautauqua, New York.
 The assailant stabbed him ten times, straining to continue the attack even as several people held him back.
 One of these people was the co-founder of City of Asylum, Henry Reese, onstage at the time, about to begin interviewing Rushdie.
 During the assault, Reese sustained a shallow knife wound and deep bruising in the vicinity of his right eye.
 A doctor, who was present for the lecture, immediately tended to Rushdie.
 Rushdie suffered four wounds to the stomach area of his abdomen, three wounds to the right side of the front part of his neck, one wound to his right eye, one wound to his chest and one wound to his right thigh.
 A 24-year-old suspect, Hadi Matar, was arrested at the scene, and was charged the following day with assault and attempted murder.
-Rushdie was gravely wounded and hospitalized.
+Rushdie was heavily wounded and hospitalized.

 The government of Iran denied having foreknowledge of the stabbing, although Iranian state-controlled media celebrated it.